ENTREPRENEURSHIP COMPETITIONS

-Y.E.S.
-FOR ARKANSAS 2.0
+Y.E.S. for Arkansas 2.0

 The Y.E.S. for Arkansas 2.0 business plan competition is an exciting, project-based learning opportunity.
 The challenge is for students to create a business idea that identifies a current problem in the marketplace, and a new or better product/service that they believe would solve the problem and produce revenue.
 They then put that idea to test as they tackle real-world research and validation needed to answer questions in the business plan.